 Be sure to check the sealant compound's "use by" date regularly.
 The "use by" date is on the lower right hand corner of the label located on the sealant canister (bottle).
-The sealant canister should
+The conjunt canister

 (bottle).
 The sealant canister should be replaced after four years.